CMBrando/cmStructureRegistry/README.md

 - When adding Timer, one can search Structure Registry
 - Add a Timer based on EVE reinforce text from a structure
 - Different timer access levels, Public (default), Skirmish, Tactical
+- Optional background task to create friendly timers (requires corptools and importing of notifications)

 ## Installation